gberl001/FL25-ENR261-182/Week05/Week05-Assignments.md

 ## Global Requirements

-* All deliverables shall be added, committed, and pushed to your `Week5` folder in your repository.
+* Add, commit, and push all deliverables to your `Week05` folder in your repository.
 * Include your name and the names of anyone who assisted you in the following format at the top of each `.m` file:
   ```matlab
   % Student: Firstname Lastname